Renormalons as Saddle Points: Borel transforms and exponential integrals

-\textit{Borel singularities.}~Now let us ask: what do singularities in $B(t)$ tell us about $S(\vec{z})$?
-Eq.~\eqref{Bdensity} shows us that singularities in $B(t)$ can arise in at least three ways: (i) $S(\vec{z})$ has a critical point at some $\vec{z}_*$ which leads to a branch point in the Borel plane at $t = S(\vec{z}_*)$; (ii) $S(\vec z)$ asymptotes to a constant value $t_*$ as one or more of the coordinates $\vec{z}$ go to infinity (e.g.~saddles at infinity); (iii) when $t$ hits a certain value $t_*$, there is suddenly an infinite coordinate volume for which $S(\vec{z}) = t_*$, and as such $B(t)$ is divergent for $t > t_*$.
-Instantons in toy 1D models and some QFT instantons like the Fubini instanton in $\phi^4$ theory realize (i).
+Now let us ask: what do singularities in $B(t)$ tell us about $S(\vec{z})$?
+Eq.~\eqref{Bdensity} shows us that singularities in $B(t)$ can arise in at least three ways: \begin{enumerate}[label=(\roman*)] \item $S(\vec{z})$ has a critical point at some $\vec{z}_*$ which leads to a branch point in the Borel plane at $t = S(\vec{z}_*)$. \item $S(\vec z)$ asymptotes to a constant value $t_*$ as one or more of the coordinates $\vec{z}$ go to infinity (e.g.~saddles at infinity). \item When $t$ hits a certain value $t_*$, there is suddenly an infinite coordinate volume for which $S(\vec{z}) = t_*$, and as such $B(t)$ is divergent for $t > t_*$. \end{enumerate} Instantons in toy 1D models and some QFT instantons like the Fubini instanton in $\phi^4$ theory realize (i).
 Some examples of this class are discussed in App.~\ref{app:unstable}.
-We proceed then to discuss instanton-anti-instanton pairs in QCD, which are only true saddles at infinite separation, realizing (ii).
-Then we will argue that renormalons realize (iii).
+We then proceed to discuss case (ii), which is realized by saddles at infinite separation such as the instanton-anti-instanton pairs in the symmetric double-well in QM.
+Then, we will argue that renormalons realize (iii).